SymfonyCasts/30-days-last/sfcasts/toast.md

-# Toast
+# Toast Notifications

-Coming soon...

 An important part of any functional beautiful site is a notification system.
-In Symfony we often think of flash messages, success messages that we render near the top of the page after the user successfully submits a form.
-And yes, that is what I'm talking about.
-But just rendering them on the top of the page is not good enough for me.
-Instead, I want to render them as rich, beautiful, toast-style notifications in the upper left that disappear automatically with CSS transitions.
-But first, let's at least render the flash messages.
-So on our CRUD controller, I'm already saving flash messages when I submit the form, we're just not rendering them anywhere.
-So in the templates directory, let's create a new flashes.html.twig.
-And for right now, I'm just going to loop over the success flash messages with for message in app.flashes.success, we'll add the end for.
-Now for the inside, I'm going to post a very simple flash message, which is actually going to be fixed to the bottom of the page by default.
-And then in base.html.twig, instead of rendering this somewhere near our body block, I'm gonna put this all the way at the bottom of the page.
-I'm going to say div ID equals flash container, and then curly curly include underscore flashes.html.twig.
-Now this ID flash container is not important yet, but it will be useful later when we talk about turbo streams.
-So let's see if this works, I'm gonna hit Save.
-And there we go.
-It's in kind of a weird spot, but it is showing up.
-So to get this to look nicer, we can go to flow byte.
-And here, if I search for toast, actually have some nice examples for some different style toast notifications that we can take advantage of.
-So I'm going to paste in some code that is heavily inspired by these flow byte examples.
-So back in underscore flashes.html.twig, I'll paste over that.
-And there we go.
-So nothing really changed.
-We're still looping over the same collection.
-I'm still dumping out message.
-We've just got some nice markup around this.
-All right, let's try it.
-I'll go to edit, save.
-Oh, and that is beautiful.
-It's up in the upper right.
-It doesn't auto close yet.
-In fact, it doesn't close at all yet.
-But that's great.
-That's just done with CSS.
-So let's hook up this close button.
-It's pretty likely that we're going to need to close things from other places.
-So let's create a standalone reusable stimulus controller for closing things.
-So in assets controller, let's create a closeable controller.js file.
-I'll cheat and grab the code from another controller and clear that out.
-Perfect.
-And what we have in here is just a close method.
-That when it's called is going to remove the entire element that's attached to this controller.
-Next up, over in underscore flashes.html.twig, we will attach the controller to the top level element because this is the element that we want to remove when we close it.
-Then down here on the button, we'll say data-action equals closeable pound sign close.
-We don't need the click because this is a button.
-So stimulus knows that we want this to trigger on click.
-All right, let's try it.
-Hit edit.
-Hit save.
-It's there.
-It's gone.
-So just a couple minutes, we have a rich toast notification system, but it's not cool enough.
-So tomorrow we're going to make it fancier with an auto-close functionality in CSS transitions.
+In Symfony, we often think of flash messages: success messages that we render near the top of the page after the user submits a form.
+And yes, that *is* what I'm talking about.
+But just rendering them at the top of the page isn't good enough for me.
+Instead, I want to render them as rich, toast-style notifications in the upper left that disappear automatically with CSS transitions.

+## Rendering Flash Messages

+On our CRUD controllers, I'm already setting a `success` flash message... but I'm not rendering it anywhere.
+In the templates directory, create a new `flashes.html.twig`.
+To start, just loop over the success flash messages with `for message in` `app.flashes.success`... then `endfor`.

+Inside, I'll paste a very simple flash message, which willl start fixed to the bottom of the page.

+Next, in `base.html.twig`, instead of rendering the flashes somewhere near the top of the body, put them at the bottom.
+Say `<div id="flash-container">` then `{{ include('_flashes.html.twig') }}`.

+The `id="flash-container"` isn't important yet, but it *will* be useful later when we talk about Turbo streams.

+So let's see if this works!
+Hit "Save" and... there we go!
+It's in a weird spot, but it shows up.

+## Making the Notification Pretty!

+To make this look nicer, we can go to Flowbite.
+Search for "toast".
+Ah, this has some great examples for different styles of toast notifications.
+We can take advantage of this.

+Back in `_flashes.html.twig`, I'll paste in some new content.
+This is heavily inspired by the Flowbite examples.
+But nothing really changed: we're still looping over the same collection and still dumping out the message.
+We've just got nice markup around this.

+I can't want to see this!
+I'll go to edit and "Save".
+Oh, that is wonderful: in the upper right where I want it and all done with CSS.

+## Making the Toast Closeable

+Though, it doesn't auto close yet.
+In fact, it doesn't close at all!
+Since "closing" things will be a common problem, let's create a reusable Stimulus controller to handle that.

+In `assets/controller/`, add a new `closeable_controller.js` file.
+I'll cheat and grab the code from another controller... clear it out... then add a `close()` method.
+When this is called, it will remove the entire element that the controller is attached to.

+To use this, in `_flashes.html.twig`, attach the controller to the top level element because that's what should be removed on close.
+Then, down on the button, say `data-action="closeable#close"`.

+We don't need the `click` because this is a `button`, so Stimulus already knows that we want this to trigger on the `click` event.

+Let's try it!
+Hit edit and Save.
+It's there... it's gone.

+In just a few minutes of work, we created a beautiful and functional toast notification system!
+But, darn it, this is *not* cool enough for our 30 Days of Last Stack mission!
+So tomorrow, we'll fancy-ify this with auto-close, CSS transitions and an animated timer bar.